Best Payment Gateways for Small Businesses in 2026

 The best setup for many businesses today is hybrid:

-- Traditional gateway for card payments
+- a crypto payment gateway for global digital payments

 Smart businesses diversify their payment stack instead of relying on a single provider.